asmecher/summit-tools/README.md

 ## Repository Preparation

+If you are already using weblate on the repository, make sure you merge any outstanding translations from weblate.

 When starting to use a summit-based translation process with a preexisting repository, some preparation will be required.

 For **each branch** of the repository: